edigonzales-archiv/gretl-reorg/README.md

 ### Functional tests
 Functional tests are running complete build jobs with TestKit.
 Docker is needed for starting databases like PostgreSQL with the TestContainer framework.

+Since Gradle 5 TestKit behaves like a regular Gradle invocation, and will search upwards for a settings.gradle file that defines the build.
+Hence you need a (empty) settings.gradle in every job directory.

 ## Manual

 A german user manual can be found here: [docs/user/](docs/user/index.md)